VdB 1

-VdB 1 (LBN 578, or Magakian 3) is a small reflection nebula in the constellation Cassiopeia.
+VdB 1 is a small reflection nebula located in the constellation of Cassiopeia.
 It lies a few arcminutes to the south-east of the bright yellow-hued giant star Beta Cassiopeiae, officially named Caph.
 VdB 1 lies about 1,600 light-years away.
 Close to VdB 1 is the dark nebula LDN 1265.
 It is barely visible due to the brightness of Beta Cassiopeiae.